olofwalker/scala-native-example/README.md

 - The project contains two source code files, main.scala and stub.c
 - Main.scala will call a function in stub.c
-- The stub.c function `gen` called from Scala will write a file in the current working directory
+- The stub.c function `writeFile` called from Scala will write a file in the current working directory

 ## About the build process